 The Turtle Beach Stream Mic should always be used with the newest available firmware.
-To check if you are running the latest firmware, please download and install the Ear Force Audio Hub for Windows:
+To check if you are running the latest firmware, please download and install the Turtle Beach Audio Hub.

 If your Stream Mic is not functioning properly and the firmware is up-to-date, please contact our Support Team: Contact Support